Cobalt-OS/Cobalt/CDROOT/SOURCE/readme.txt

 This folder contains the source code for all programs and components in either the Carbon OS install disc or Carbon OS itself.
+Most of these are directly copied from the FreeDOS 1.1 source code disc.